Kaosarah/DannyMa_week2_challenge/README.md

 ```

---How many of each type of pizza was delivered?
+--4.How many of each type of pizza was delivered?

 SELECT a.[pizza_id],
       COUNT (b.order_id) count